The Best Weekender Bags for Every Style

 This workhorse bag counts lifestyle bloggers, moms, and T+L editors among its devotees.
 With interior and exterior pockets for organizing your stuff, a drop-strap that makes hauling it around easy, and a bottom zip compartment for keeping shoes or dirty clothes separate, it’s a practical pick for long weekend excursions.
 The relaxed-chic look in a range of shades is just the icing on the cake.

-There’s a reason this bag has been a favorite for over half a century: it’s sturdy (that canvas is tested to hold up to 500 pounds), tastefully spare (those contrasting straps always look good), and offers just the right amount of customization (liven things up with a bright color or a monogram, or stick to the classic navy).
-And at only $50, you can buy in bulk and still not blow your budget.
+This bag is sturdy (that canvas is tested to hold up to 500 pounds), tastefully spare (those contrasting straps always look good), and offers just the right amount of customization (liven things up with a bright color or a monogram, or stick to this classic colorblock).

 If you’re eyeing this classic cotton-canvas carry-all, a weekend in a fittingly nautical locale is practically mandatory.
 Buy this — monogramming optional — then book next summer’s jaunt to Kennebunkport.